 For couples with one spouse who has federal loans and one who does not, things get more tricky.
 This because most IDR plans will calculate payments based upon their combine income, rather than just the student loan borrower.
-The good news is that on certain repayment plans, the couple can file their taxes separately in order to secure a lower payment.
+The good news is that on some repayment plans, the couple can file their taxes separately to secure a lower payment.
 The bad news is that by filing separately, the tax bill in April can be more expensive.
-For some couples it makes more sense to file jointly and live with the higher monthly payment because the debt will have to be paid anyway.
+For some couples, it makes more sense to file jointly and live with the higher monthly payment because the debt will have to be paid in full.
 For others, filing separately to get lower payments might make sense if the student loan borrower is chasing after student loan forgiveness.

 How do I change Repayment Plans?

 Enrolling in your desired plan can be as easy a phone call to your student loan servicer, though enrollment in an income-driven repayment plan will require a little more work.

 The key to a successful enrollment is constant contact with your loan servicer to make sure that things are done per your instructions.

 Signing up for an Income-Driven Repayment plan will require completing an Income-Driven Plan Request with the Department of Education.
 The form takes just a few minutes to fill out, and most borrowers can have the IRS send their most recent tax return information directly to the Department of Education, making the process fast and straightforward.
 Other borrowers may have to manually submit recent pay stubs if they are not using a tax return.

 IDR requests can take well over a month to be processed, so borrowers should not expect instant results on their application.